iqbal-lab-org/make_prg/README.md

 Available subcommands:

-    from_msa     Make PRG from multiple sequence alignment dir update       Update PRGs given new sequences output by pandora.
+    from_msa     Make PRG from multiple sequence alignment update       Update PRGs given new sequences.
 ```

 #### `from_msa`